 Christopher Costello is Professor of Environmental and Resource Economics at Bren School of Environmental Science & Management at UC, Santa Barbara.

 He has worked closely with national governments and colleagues from around the world to translate his research into on-the-ground action, and frequently collaborates with researchers in disciplines outside of economics, such as data science, ecology, biogeography, and mathematics.
 In 2016, he was awarded a Peter Benchley Ocean Award for Excellence in Solutions.
-He is a trustee of the Environmental Defense Fund, serves as a science adviser to the Ocean Protection Council, and is a Faculty Research Fellow at the National Bureau of Economic Research.
+He is a trustee of the Environmental Defense Fund, serves as a science adviser to the Ocean Protection Council, and is a Research Assocaite at the National Bureau of Economic Research.